pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 25.05.2023 (*0.1.8.dev4*)

+-   Another attempt to fix the bug in RC2 related to stratification and weight splitting (thanks to Bart Bogaerts, Andy Oertel, Jeremias Berg, Jakob Nordström, and Dieter Vandesande).
+-   Multiple slight amendments in the formula API (thanks to Rex Yuan).

 ## 21.04.2023 (*0.1.8.dev3*)

 -   Added a new module called ``pysat.allies``, which is meant to contain